-Standard/ Interpretation Description Effective from periods beginning on or after the following date Amendment to IAS 12 - International tax reform - pillar two model rules - These amendments give companies temporary relief from accounting for deferred taxes arising from the Organisation for Economic Co-operation and Development's (OECD) international tax reform.
+Standard/ Interpretation Description Effective from periods beginning on or after the following date Amendment to IAS 12 - deferred tax related to assets and liabilities arising from a single transaction - There amendments require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
+01 January 2023 Amendment to IAS 12 - International tax reform - pillar two model rules - These amendments give companies temporary relief from accounting for deferred taxes arising from the Organisation for Economic Co-operation and Development's (OECD) international tax reform.
 The amendments also introduce targeted disclosure requirements for affected companies.
 01 January 2023 Amendments to IAS 8 Definition of accounting estimates 01 January 2023